timbannock/school-district-analysis/README.md

-# school-district-analysis
+# School District Analysis
-Module 4 lessons and work.

-## 4.4.2: Overview of the School Data Analysis Project
+## Overview of the School Data Analysis Project
 Here is the list of deliverables for the analysis of the school district:
 - A high-level snapshot of the district's key metrics, presented in a table format
 - An overview of the key metrics for each school, presented in a table format